+44 (0) 1600 860341

 There is off road parking for two cars, three at a push.

-Awarded the coveted five stars for facilities and quality by Visit Wales, the owners also hold the "Croeso Cynnes Cymreig ( Warm Welsh Welcome) award .The cottage also holds the Walkers are Welcome and Cyclists are Welcome awards and a Green Tourism Business Gold Award ( highest level)
+Awarded the coveted five stars for facilities and quality by Visit Wales, the owners also hold the "Croeso Cynnes Cymreig ( Warm Welsh Welcome) award .The cottage also holds the Walkers are Welcome and Cyclists are Welcome awards and meets the standard of the Green Tourism Business Gold Award ( highest level)

 The cottage sleeps 6 and we welcome a baby plus we welcome pets. however we think that if you exceed 7 bodies ( adult child or pet bodies added together ) or bring a second travel cot you may feel a little cramped.
 The cottage is of cottage proportions and is not a modern large house.
 Please see the photographs.
 The four bedrooms are of similar sizes which means that the doubles are relatively small whilst the singles are relatively spacious.
 Space is particularly to be considered during the Christmas season when we also have a full sized Christmas tree.
 Very beautiful but also taking up space!
 We do not want you to feel squished.